1.25 Ounces To Grams

 Beyond the Basic Conversion: Working with Different Quantities

 The principles explained above can be easily extended to convert other quantities of ounces to grams.
-For example, to convert 5 ounces to grams, you would multiply 5 by 28.3495.
-Similarly, to convert a larger quantity like 100 ounces, you would perform the same multiplication.
+As an example, to convert 5 ounces to grams, you would multiply 5 by 28.3495.
+But similarly, to convert a larger quantity like 100 ounces, you would perform the same multiplication.
 The key is always to use the correct conversion factor and pay attention to significant figures.

 Frequently Asked Questions (FAQ)